-It was clear from figure 4 that the geometrical adaptation method failed to recover the original plans’ prescriptions in the 4 modes here studied.
+As shown in figure 4, the geometrical adaptation method failed to recover the original plans’ prescriptions for all 4 modes.
 The Free and Iso modes improved in some cases the performance with respect to not adapting the plan, according to V95 and V98, but in others they performed worse.
 The beamlets movement created hot-spots in the CTV as show by V107, V110 and D2.
 Both modes adapting with range shifters (RS, Iso-RS) worsened the CTV coverage as shown with V95 and V98.

 In general, the geometrical adaptation method did not recover target coverage.
 There are several reasons, individually or in combination.
 Although theses methods relocated the beamlets’ end-of-range position in the target according to the deformation, the change of shape of the dose distribution of each beamlet after adaptation produced by the new patient geometry could generate cold/hot spots in the target that impacted the plan quality.
-Not only the materials traversed may have affected the adapted beamlets, but also the beamlet energy may have changed, which would have changed the beamlet width and energy spread coming from the delivery system.
+Not only the materials traversed may have affected the adapted beamlets, but also the beamlet energy may have changed, which would have changed the beamlet width and energy spread.
 Additionally, the relative positions between endpoints may be different if the VF contained non-parallel deformations, creating potential cold/hot-spots.
 Because the VFs were probed at certain individual positions, there was an underlying assumption that the VFs behaved smoothly.
 Any non-smooth regions of the VFs might not be captured by the probing procedure, but they would certainly be used to warp the original contours, potentially creating deformations that the adaptation algorithm did not take into account.
 However, non-smooth regions of the VFs, specially in low contrast tissue, might be an artifact of the DIR and not actually represent the anatomy deformation.
-A good way of testing this situation is still unknown.

 3.3 Geometrical adaptation and weight tuning methods

-The weight tuning algorithm described in the methods, section 2.3.2, was applied after simulating the geometrical adaptations in a per-beamlet fashion.
+The weight tuning algorithm was applied after simulating the geometrical adaptations in a per-beamlet fashion.

 3.3.1 Target coverage

 As shown in figure 5, the weight tuning was able to recover good plan quality in terms of the CTV DVH parameters.
 Again, the boxplots represent the distribution of values for the given parameter evaluated at every patient’s cumulative dose distribution.
-The Free and Iso modes represented better the results by the initial plan boxplots in all dosimetric indices, except in V107, where the modes showed higher values.
-These higher values were not reflected in V110, which means that the DVHs had high slopes in the V107-V110 region.
+The Free and Iso modes represented better the results by the initial plan boxplots for all dosimetric indices, except for V107, where the modes showed higher values.
+These higher values were not reflected in V110 indicating that the DVHs had high slopes in the V107-V110 region.
 Comparing against the non-adapted and the geometrical adaptation method in figure 4, all modes with weight tuning represented an improvement.
 The modes utilizing range shifters necessitated higher dose levels to achieve similar coverage, as shown in V107, V110 and D2.
 Figure 5 provides information about the general distribution of DVH parameters values in the same or similar scale as in figure 4, but it does not provide information about what values each patient presents, specifically about the difference between the adaptation and the original plan per patient.